 - Do you offer a ___________ major?
 Refer to the alphabetical list of majors in the Facts & Figures Brochure or page 7 of The Marist Viewbook.
 (An example question might be from someone interested in web design and whether they apply to Graphic Design or Digital Media.
 You can refer them to the academic departments on our Web site for a straightforward answer to this question.)

 - What is the tuition?
 Students asking this probably want to know the total costs.
-You can refer them to the Fact & Figures brochure; total costs for 2012-2013 are as follows:
+You can refer them to the Fact & Figures brochure; total estimated costs for 2017-2018 are as follows:

 - Does Marist feel isolated?
 What is there for students to do on campus?
 While Marist is in Poughkeepsie, a town of about 30,000 people, Marist students never seem to run out of things to do.
 We have 80+ student-run clubs and organizations on campus, all of which are listed on pages of our website under College Activities.
 In addition, the Marist students decide what bands, comedians and speakers to invite to campus--and we attract many top performers and leaders because of our great students!